Thriving on Campus

 Rideauwood offers over fifteen programs for clients including youth and young adults, adults, families, parents and support persons.
 Programs at Rideauwood help individuals in the community explore substance use, behavioral addictions and mental health issues.
 There are both harm reduction and abstinence program options.

-Individuals who disclose that they have experienced sexual violence will be provided support services and will be treated with dignity and respect at all times by the University and its representatives.
+Individuals who disclose that they have experienced sexual violence will be provided support services and will be treated with dignity and respect at all times by the university and its representatives.
 A person affected by sexual violence is not required to report an incident of or make a complaint about sexual violence under the formal complaint process of the Sexual Violence Policy in order to obtain support and services, or in order to receive appropriate accommodation for their needs.

-The supports and services available at the University to obtain information about sexual violence and/or support are as follows:
+The supports and services available at the university to obtain information about sexual violence and/or support are as follows:

-Support and services available from the University:
+Support and services available from the university:

 Sexual Assault Support Centre